Rank-adaptive structure-preserving model order reduction of Hamiltonian systems: Problem formulation

 with $\Idm_{\Nfh}, 0_{\Nfh} \in\R{\Nfh}{\Nfh}$ denoting the identity and zero matrices, respectively.
-Canonical coordinates on a symplectic vector space allow to define a global basis that is symplectic and orthonormal. \begin{definition}[Orthosymplectic basis] Let $(\Vd{\Nf},\omega)$ be a $\Nf$-dimensional symplectic vector space.
-Then, the set of vectors $\{e_i\}_{i=1}^{\Nf}$ is said to be \emph{orthosymplectic} in $\Vd{\Nf}$ if
+The operator $\J{\Nf}$ identifies a symplectic structure on the phase-space of the Hamiltonian system \eqref{eq:HamSystem}.
+Equivalently, the vector space $\Vd{\Nf}$ admits a global basis that is symplectic and orthonormal according to the following definition.